mikkohei13/Lastuja/gps-havistin/readme.md

     - !!!
 Save sent id's into an array in the db.json, and read them from an array using loop on handlbards template (will make easier to allow multiple sends per file in the future)
 - Sanitize user input?

+Note about JS:
+- File paths are relative to where script is started from

 ### Later
 - Non-features
     - Make this one system, with shared node_modules.
 Keep fetch and send in their own subfolders, and create new folder for shared code, e.g. db models